LLNL/popclass/JOSS/paper.md

 `popclass` allows a user to match characteristics of a microlensing signal to a simulation of the Galaxy to calculate lens type probabilities for an event.
-The user can flexibly use constraints on any microlensing signal characteristics and specific their own Galactic model. `popclass` also comes with an interface to `ArviZ` [@arviz_2019] and `pymultinest` [@Buchner2016] for microlensing signal constraints, pre-loaded Galactic models, plotting functionality, and uncertainty quantification methods that can be included in the classification calculation.
-The probabilistic framework for popclass was developed in @Perkins2024, used in @Fardeen2024 and has be applied to classify microlensing events in @Kaczmarek2024 .
+The user can flexibly use constraints on any microlensing signal characteristics and specify their own Galactic model. `popclass` also comes with an interface to `ArviZ` [@arviz_2019] and `pymultinest` [@Buchner2016] for microlensing signal constraints, pre-loaded Galactic models, plotting functionality, and uncertainty quantification methods that can be included in the classification calculation.
+The probabilistic framework for popclass was developed in @Perkins2024, used in @Fardeen2024 and has been applied to classify microlensing events in @Kaczmarek2024 .

 # Statement of need

 The advent of the _Vera C. Rubin Observatory_ [@Ivezic2019] and the _Nancy Grace Roman Space Telescope_ [@Spergel2015]
-will trigger a delude of tens-of-thousands of microlensing events per year [e.g., @Abrams2023;@Penny2019].
+will trigger a deluge of tens-of-thousands of microlensing events per year [e.g., @Abrams2023;@Penny2019].
 To maximize the science output of this event stream it is critical to identify events that have a high probability of being caused by interesting lens types such as an isolated black hole [@Sahu2022; @Lam2022], and then to allocate expensive follow-up observations such as space-based astrometry [e.g., @Sahu2022] or ground-based adaptive optics imaging [e.g., @Terry2022]  to confirm their nature.